 Or, you can turn around and follow the Blue Route into New York's terminal airspace.

-Ellis Island is just to the North of the Lady.
-Just a little farther North is the Goldman Sachs building, also reported as the Colgate Center.
+Ellis Island is just north of the Lady.
+Just a little farther north is the Goldman Sachs building, also reported as the Colgate Center.
 There's a large clock on the riverfront near the base of this building.
+Now that this clock is a mandatory reporting point, be sure you don't confuse it with the clocks on the Hoboken Terminal (one mile north of the Colgate clock) or the Jersey Central Railroad Terminal (just north of Ellis Island).

 Since 2001, the Department of Homeland Security has added restrictions to the use of these routes.
 When the New York Major League baseball teams play at home, a generic flight restriction closes some of the airspace over the Hudson River or near LGA.